nanoframework/nanoframework.github.io/articles/getting-started-guides/build-esp32.md

 __The following power shell script is not signed.
 Run Power Shell as an Administrator and run `set-executionpolicy remotesigned` to enable execution of the non-signed script.__

-On Windows, one may use the `.\install-esp32-tools.ps1` Power Shell script located in the repository root folder to download the ESP32 IDF Source, toolchain, prebuilt libraries, OpenOCD (for JTAG debugging) and Ninja Zips.
+On Windows, one may use the `.\install-esp32-tools.ps1` Power Shell script located in the repository `install-scripts` folder to download the ESP32 IDF Source, toolchain, prebuilt libraries, OpenOCD (for JTAG debugging) and Ninja Zips.
 You may need to use __Run as Administrator__ for power shell to permit installing modules to unzip the downloaded archives.
-The script will download the zips into the repository folder and extract them into subfolders of the main ESP32 tool folder:
+The script will download the zips into the repository `zips` folder and extract them into subfolders of the main ESP32 tool folder:

    - `C:\Esp32_Tools`

-Open Power Shell in the root folder of the repository and run the script specifying the COM port the ESP32 flash programming utility will use (The COM port is easily changed later.
+Open Power Shell in the `install-scripts` folder of the repository and run the script specifying the COM port the ESP32 flash programming utility will use (The COM port is easily changed later.
 If it is not specified, manually edit tasks.json and change instances of `<COMPORT>` to the required port before flashing the ESP32 nanoCLR firmware.)

 Example Power Shell command line:
 ```